Sigma-Delta Neural Network Conversion on Loihi 2: Discussion

-We were successfully able to train an ANN network to process videos in a drone detection task, quantize the network, and deploy it as an SDNN on Loihi 2.
-The deployed network was able to take advantage of a $>17\times$ improvement in sparsity compared to the original ANN (Figure \ref{fig: results}F) and used less power and energy per frame than the NVIDA Jetson Xavier.
-However, we found that the latency, throughput, and EDP were worse on Loihi, though they improved with higher thresholds.
-While the latency and throughput improved when IO bottlenecks were removed and the thresholds were increased, the EDP remained worse on Loihi as compared with the Jetson.
-In comparing the two platforms, we note that one of the key design choices of Loihi is the use of SRAM for all weights and activations in the network.
-This dramatically reduces memory access times, but results in a large static power draw which increases with the number of Loihi chips used so that higher resolution inputs require more static power draw.
-Even if compilation and IO improvements are implemented to decrease the execution time of these networks on Loihi, traditional frame-based cameras may not fully leverage Loihi's asynchronous event-driven architecture.
-Event-based cameras, with their near-continuous temporal resolution and inherent sparsity, could provide a more natural pairing with neuromorphic hardware like Loihi, potentially unlocking greater efficiency advantages for video analysis tasks.
+Even if compilation and IO improvements are implemented to decrease the execution time of these networks on Loihi 2, traditional frame-based cameras may not fully leverage Loihi's asynchronous event-driven architecture.
+Event-based cameras, with their near-continuous temporal resolution and inherent sparsity, could provide a more natural pairing with neuromorphic hardware like Loihi 2, potentially unlocking greater efficiency advantages for video analysis tasks.
 This complementary hardware approach may explain why lower resolution videos have shown more favorable comparisons with conventional accelerators \cite{shrestha_efficient_2023}.
-Additionally, a larger single Loihi chip could offer the key benefit of reducing costly inter-chip communications making spiking networks more attractive.
-Currently, multichip Loihi networks are not as competitive with single-chip embedded GPUs.
+Additionally, a larger single Loihi 2 chip could offer the key benefit of reducing costly inter-chip communications making spiking networks more attractive.